Yashwanth6309/Temperature-Monitoring-System-using-Raspberry-Pi-Custom-PCB/README.md

 ## Circuit & PCB Design

-The PCB was designed using **KiCad** and includes:
+The PCB serves as the central hardware platform for this project.
+It includes:

 - Temperature sensor interface (DS18B20 or LM35 via MCP3008)
-- 4.7kΩ pull-up resistor for 1-Wire communication
+- 4.7kΩ pull-up resistor for stable 1-Wire communication
-- 3.3V and 5V onboard voltage regulators
+- 3.3V and 5V voltage regulators for consistent power supply
-- Header pins for Raspberry Pi GPIO connection
+- Header pins for clean GPIO connection to the Raspberry Pi
-- Compact layout for enclosed deployment
+- Compact layout suitable for enclosed deployment

-After fabrication, all components were hand-soldered and verified using a **multimeter** for continuity and absence of short circuits.
+All components were carefully mounted and soldered onto the PCB.
+After assembly, the board was tested using a **multimeter** to verify proper connectivity and confirm there were no short circuits before powering up the system.

 ---